If your site is struggling to rank in the search engine results: you are losing money.

 Sometimes the most obvious things are the ones that people forget.
 Once you have your optimized pages completed, go through there a couple of times and make sure you have used your appropriate keywords in the content.

 Read the content out loud a few times, and you will be surprised by what you discover.
 As a general rule of thumb, you should mention the keyword no more than once or twice per every 500 words.

 Remember not to keyword stuff your content.
 The days of ranking with keyword stuffing are over.
 Search engines frown greatly on useless keywords.

 7. Check for Duplicate Content

-You need to make sure you don’t have any duplicate content.
-The search engines don’t like it, and they can also penalize your website for doubles.
+It would help if you made sure you don’t have any duplicate content.
+But, unfortunately, the search engines don’t like it, and they can also penalize your website for duplicates.

 Never lift your content from someone else’s pages either, as this is considered to be plagiarism.
 If the search engines discover duplicate content, they will downgrade your website.